 Is Turkey Becoming Less Democratic?

-The Project on Middle East Democracy (POMED) presents:
+Presented by the Project on Middle East Democracy

 Over the last several months, Washington has voiced growing concerns that Turkey, under the leadership of its AKP government, may be turning away from the West.
 The country’s foreign policy moves in 2010 – partnering with Brazil to co-sponsor an alternate nuclear deal with Iran and threatening to cut ties with Israel after the Gaza flotilla raid – have prompted heated discussions about its regional alignments.
 At the same time, domestic developments, including the ongoing “Ergenekon” trial of retired military officers and the recent lawsuit against the Dogan media group, have raised questions about the country’s political trajectory.
 The government’s proposed constitutional amendments, to be voted on next week, have only added fuel to the fire of this debate.
 Critics have gone so far as to claim that after years of positive democratic development, Turkey’s current leadership is making the country less democratic.